cypress-io/cypress/cypress/v0.0/documentation/4-Guides/10-Using Aliases.md

 })
 ```

-Of course this is not good.
+Of course this is *not good*.
 It's clunky and difficult to figure out what is going on.
 Plus, with complex JavaScript applications, the element references may no longer be in the DOM by the time you're ready to use them.

+***

 # Introducing Aliasing